A strategy is useless if you lack conviction.

 Many famous investors, such as Warren Buffet, also recommend that most people simply invest in the indexes and hold them long-term.
 If American companies continue to do well, this index has proven it will go up over time.
 However, deciding to trade stocks vs options is a decision depending on each person’s situation.

-As you can see in the image above, the market has had rough times but always recovers.
+As you can see in the TradingView chart above, the market has had rough times but always recovers.
 The same thing cannot be said about all stocks, though.
-A great example is the company General Electric (GE).
+A great example is the company General Electric (GE), as you can see in the chart below.
 This company used to be one of the top S&P 500 companies, but now it has fallen and never recovered to its previous highs.